testomato/minicrawler/README.md

 ### Integration Tests

 Integration tests require a running instance of [httpbin](https://github.com/Runscope/httpbin).
-You can use public one like [on nghttp2.org](https://nghttp2.org/httpbin/) or install it locally.
-For example as a library from PyPI and run it using Gunicorn:
+You can use public one like [on nghttp2.org](https://nghttp2.org/httpbin/) or install it locally For example as a library from PyPI and run it using Gunicorn:

 ```shell
 pip install httpbin